University of FloridaSolutions for Your Life

 Informal Patterns

-There are no strict guidelines when developing an informal pattern.
-Plants can be allowed to grow into their natural shapes or they can be trained into free-form designs limited only by imagination and pruning skills.
-Informal espaliers usually do not require the kind of supporting framework given to formal patterns; however, most need some means of support, at least until they are established.
+There are no rigid patterns to follow when developing an informal espalier.
+Plants can be allowed to grow into their natural shapes or they can be trained into free-form designs limited only by imagination and pruning skills (Figure 5).
+Informal espaliers usually do not require the kind of framework given to formal patterns; however, most need some means of support, at least until they are established.

 Supporting Espaliers

-Most informal and some formal espaliers are grown against walls without a supporting framework.
-In these instances it is advisable to keep the plant 6 to 8 inches (15.2 to 20.3 cm) from a wall.
-This is particularly important on wooden walls where good air circulation helps prevent mildew, staining and decaying of wooden siding.
+When espaliers are grown against a wall without a supporting framework, it is advisable to keep the plant 6 to 8 inches (15.2 to 20.3 cm) from the wall.
+This is particularly important on wooden walls where good air circulation helps prevent mildew, staining, and decaying of wooden siding.
 The space also facilitates training (tying, pruning, etc.), spraying for pests, and maintenance of the building (painting).
 Finally, leaving space creates interesting shadow patterns that add depth and interest to the espalier.
 Eye bolts may be used to attach a plant 6 to 8 inches (15.2 to 20.3 cm) from a wall.

 Attach plants directly to masonry walls with anchoring devices such as masonry staples or concrete nails.
 Zinc or plastic anchors may be placed in mortared joints between concrete blocks or bricks and eye screws inserted.
 You may also glue vine ties (small discs with a short wire embedded) to masonry or wooden walls.
 These discs are easy to install but are suitable only for small specimens and are not as permanent as devices anchored in a wall.
 If vine ties are used, the ties should be loosened periodically to prevent the wire from girdling a branch.